Our Individual Therapist

 Kiaya Demonbreun received her B.A.
 In Anthroplogy at Wake Forest University.
 She earned a Master's degree in Counseling from Colorado Christian University.
 Kiaya is committed to working with adults, children, couples, and families from all population groups.
 She is committed to gaining knowledge, skills, and expertise needed to aid others in improving their life quality.
 Kiaya aspires to become a Licensed Clinical Professional Counselor.

-Kiaya enjoys spending her leisure time with her boyfriend and their friends, as well as with her dog.
+Kiaya enjoys spending her leisure time with her husband and their friends, as well as with her dog.
 She is Native to Columbia, SC.
-When she is not at Thriveworks, Kiaya works as a Medical Assistant/ Scribe.
+When she is not at Hillcrest, Kiaya is with her family.

 Kathryn Linich EdS, NCC, LPC, PHD